 Where did it come from?

-But there could have been a secondary influence: Frank “Flip” Flippen, from the even shorter-lived series Overland Trail (1960).
-The character was played by actor Doug McClure (who later played Trampas on The Virginian).
+But there could have been a secondary influence: the character Frank “Flip” Flippen, from the even shorter-lived series Overland Trail (1960).
+He was played by actor Doug McClure (who later portrayed Trampas on The Virginian).

 Do you like Flip as a standalone name, or do you prefer it as a nickname?